Kaltura-SolutionsEngineering/REACH-Vendor-Integration/README.md

 ## Notes for flow steps
 1. Connect to the Kaltura API using your Vendor account.
 The Kaltura Partners team can provide you with this account and the relevant details.
 We strongly suggest provisioning an appToken for this account and using that to spawn your API sessions.
 See [Getting started with application tokens](https://developer.kaltura.com/api-docs/VPaaS-API-Getting-Started/application-tokens.html) for more information on appToken sessions.
 Also, you can find [pre-compiled Kaltura API client libraries in a number of languages](https://developer.kaltura.com/api-docs/Client_Libraries) to help you get started.
    - The client lib exposes the ability to define a Client Tag for each API request.
 This property is used later by Kaltura to track which application issued which call.
 With REACH we make another use of this field.
 To ensure Kaltura has a way to determine the Task processing E2E, the vendor should follow the following standards:
-     - For non task-specific API calls, the client tag should be set to be '<default clientTag>_vendorName-vendorPartnerId”. (default clientTag consists of the client library programming language and the library build date) .
+     - For non task-specific API calls, the client tag should be set to be '<default clientTag>_vendorName-vendorPartnerId'. (default clientTag consists of the client library programming language and the library build date) .
 Example: 'php5:18-11-11_vendorName_12345'
      - For task-specific API calls, the Task ID should also be added to the clientTag: Example, for PHP5 client library, Task ID (9292) and vendor account id (12345), the resulting client tag should be "php5:18-11-11_vendorName-12345-9292"
    - The appToken should be set with 'disableentitlement' privilege.
 The default expiry is 24 hours, but can be set as desired.
 2. Once you have a valid client session established, make a call to [entryVendorTask.getJobs()](https://developer.kaltura.com/api-docs/service/entryVendorTask/action/getJobs).
 This will return a list of requested jobs for your Vendor account.
 Make sure to use the following parameters in your request: